Surprisingly, yes, helicopters can fly upside down. But, the catch is that they can only do it for a few seconds.

 Sometimes pilots will also roll the helicopter sideways during this stunt.

-The helicopter executes a set of left and right turns that keep it in the same direction.
+The helicopter turns left and right in quick sucession to keep it in the same direction.

 In conclusion, yes, helicopters can technically fly upside down, but they can only do so for a few seconds due to the safety risks involved.